splunk/observability-workshop/content/en/s4r/3-initial-tour/1-homepage/2-home-page.md

 {{% notice title="Exercise" style="green" icon="running" %}}

 * Expand the Main Menu and click on **Settings**.
+*Check in the **Org Switcher:** if you have access to more then on Organization.

+{{% notice title="Tip" style="primary"  icon="lightbulb" %}}
+If you have used Splunk Observability before, you maybe placed in an Organization you used before.
+Make sure you are in the correct workshop organization.
+Verify this with your instructor if you have access to multiple Organizations.
+{{% /notice %}}

 * Click **Onboarding Guidance** (Here you can toggle the visibility of the onboarding panes.
 This is useful if you know the product well enough, and can use the space to show more information).
 * Hide the Onboarding Content for the **Home Page**.
 * At the bottom of the menu, select your preferred appearance: **Light**, **Dark** or **Auto** mode.